-- Processes tax declarations (including amended declarations) for all core taxes. - At time of filing, automatically checks the taxpayer's identity against the registration database, records the date of filing, performs arithmetic checks, records the tax liability, and stores declaration data. - Receives electronically filed declarations, and generates an electronic receipt for each e-filed declaration. - Provides a consolidated picture of a taxpayer's filing history across all core taxes. - Identifies and reports on all instances where a tax declaration is expected from the taxpayer, and automatically generates the relevant declaration in paper or electronic form (inclusive of TIN and other identification details) for the taxpayer to complete and file. - Indicators, dimensions, and scoring
+- Processes tax declarations (including amended declarations) for all core taxes. - At time of filing, automatically checks the taxpayer's identity against the registration database, records the date of filing, performs arithmetic checks, records the tax liability, and stores declaration data. - Receives electronically filed declarations and generates an electronic receipt for each e-filed declaration. - Provides a consolidated picture of a taxpayer's filing history across all core taxes. - Identifies and reports on all instances where a tax declaration is expected from the taxpayer, and automatically generates the relevant declaration in paper or electronic form (inclusive of TIN and other identification details) for the taxpayer to complete and file. - Records an extended due date for filing where this has been approved. - Automatically generates reminders and demand notices to taxpayers. - Allocates non-filer cases to filing enforcement staff via a case management system. - Generates assessment notices, including estimated assessments. - Produces management information (e.g., statistical reports by core tax/region/taxpayer segment etc. including: the number of declarations expected from registered taxpayers; the number of declarations filed on-time; the number filed late; the number that remain to be filed; and the age of outstanding declarations).